 share this post with the short URL: http://tinyurl.com/CasinoChoices

 If you lived more than 40 or 50 miles from Schenectady, would you choose Schenectady’s Rivers Casino at Mohawk Harbor, with its touted $320 million investment by Rush Street Gaming, over the half dozen other casino choices in upstate New York?
 More than once?
-(Click on the Upstate NY Casino Map to the right for a larger version; Google Map.)
+(Click on the Upstate NY Casino Map to the left for a larger version; Google Map.)

 How will residents of cities like Watertown, Kingston, Binghamton, or Rochester, choose between the casino options available in Upstate New York?
-Each of the casinos has ample “gaming” options, and similar guest incentive programs, with sufficient dining and hotel accommodations, and entertainment, along with fairly comparable weather.
+Each of the casinos has ample “gaming” options, and similar guest incentive programs, with apparently sufficient dining and hotel accommodations, and entertainment, along with fairly comparable weather.
 How important will the visual appeal of the casino complex be (architectural design, lighting and landscaping, physical setting)?

 The main entrance of Schenectady’s Rivers Casino can be seen above (Click on the image for a larger version).
 As detailed in this posting, the final rendition submitted to the public of the casino entrance, in July 2015, looked quite different.
 Click on the thumbnail image to the right to compare. [note (Feb.
 5, 2017): The Galesi Group is still using the July 2015 image in its promotion of Mohawk Harbor, as in the Gazette‘s January 31, 2017 advertising supplement, The Road to Rivers. click to view.]